openedx/license-manager/docs/index.rst

-.. license-manager documentation master file, created by sphinx-quickstart on Sun Feb 17 11:46:20 2013.
+.. license_manager documentation master file, created by sphinx-quickstart on Sun Feb 17 11:46:20 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-License Management Service
+License Manager
 =======================================================================
 Django backend for managing licenses and subscriptions